ludwiggj/scala-finance-gadget/README.md

 ## WebSite Holding Scraper ##

-The **WebSiteHoldingScraper** executable first retrieves details of the web site user accounts from a configuration file, which uses the typesafe config format.
+The **WebSiteHoldingScraper** retrieves details of the web site user accounts from a typesafe config file.
 (The config file is not stored in github for obvious reasons).

-The config file can contain details of multiple user accounts.
 The scraper logs in to the investment management web site as each user, and retrieves the current holdings of the user.
 The format of the holdings is:

 | Holding                                  | Units/Shares | Price date | Price(p) | Value(GBP)|
 | :--------------------------------------- |-------------:| ----------:| --------:| ---------:|
 | Aberdeen Ethical World Equity A Fund Inc | 1,912.0785   | 09/10/2015 | 132.1200 | 2,526.24  |
 | EdenTree Amity European A Fund Inc       | 2,468.3505   | 09/10/2015 | 199.5000 | 4,924.36  |

-The scraper obtains the above data from the web site, parses it and then persists it to the local flat files (in the **reports** directory), as well as the MySql database.
+The scraper parses the holding information and persists it to the the MySql database, and also local flat files in the **holdings** directory.
 The format of a holdings flat file name is:

 **holdings_YY_MM_DD_\<userName\>.txt**